Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, let Mutant Tanks limit Tank spawns.
 			"Limit Extras"				"1"

-			// Wait this many seconds before spawning an extra Tank.
+			// The delay in seconds before spawning an extra Tank.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --
 			// Minimum: 0.1